 This is a popular diver’s watch, designed with Search and Rescue (SAR) divers in mind, ergo the GSAR (Government Search and Rescue) label.
-Like the model featured above, this is also manufactured in accordance with US Government Specification and is water resistant up to 300 meters.
+Like the model featured above, this is also manufactured in accordance with US Government Specification and is water-resistant up to 300 meters.
 Hand made in La Chaux de Fonds in Switzerland, this watch with automatic movement boasts of extremely accurate timekeeping.

-One of Marathon watches’ best features include the self-illuminating tritium tubes which will not run out of brightness (it also doesn’t need to be recharged using other light sources), lasting up to 25 years.
+One of Marathon watches’ best features includes the self-illuminating tritium tubes which will not run out of brightness (it also doesn’t need to be recharged using other light sources), lasting up to 25 years.